Anxiety is a real thing. We should accept it as such and understand that it will happen to us over and over again.

 There may be many causes but one that surfaces most often is our ability, or lack thereof, to control an outcome.

 When we are waiting we are anxious.
 Because we want the answer to go one way but know there is some level of probability it won’t.
-So we have doubt.
+So we have doubts.
 Which causes anxiety to flood our bodies.

 This is where we can use questions to calm ourselves.

 What do we want the outcome to be?

 Why do we want it that way?